Peter Brotherton

 Peter Brotherton (born 4 February 1931) in Boston, Lincolnshire, is a former British racing cyclist.
-He competed in UK cycling time trials, road races and track cycling events.
-Following success, Brotherton was selected to represent Great Britain at the Commonwealth Games, World Championships & Olympic Games.
+He participated at the Olympic Games and competed in UK cycling time trials, road races and track cycling events.

+Biography

+Brotherton represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the silver medal in the Individual pursuit race.